 In the case of real property transactions, if an effective statement containing a limitation on the authority to transfer real property held in the name of a Limited Liability Company is certified by the Secretary of State and is recorded in the real property records, all persons are deemed to know of the limitation.
-An effective statement of authority that grants authority to transfer real property held in the name of the Limited Liability Company, is conclusive in favor of a person that gives value in reliance on the grant without knowledge to the contrary, whether or not a certified copy of the statement was recorded in the real property records, unless, when the person gave value, (a) the statement had been canceled or restrictively amended under and a certified copy of the cancellation or restrictive amendment had been recorded in the real property records, or (b) a limitation on the grant was contained in another statement of authority that became effective after the statement containing the grant became effective and a certified copy of the later-effective statement was recorded in the real property records.
+An effective statement of authority that grants authority to transfer real property held in the name of the Limited Liability Company, is conclusive in favor of a person that gives value in reliance on the grant without knowledge to the contrary, whether or not a certified copy of the statement was recorded in the real property records, unless, when the person gave value, (a) the statement had been canceled or restrictively amended under and a certified copy of the cancellation or restrictive amendment had been recorded in the real property records, or (b) a limitation on the grant was contained in another statement of authority that became effective after the statement was recorded in the real property records.